 The Maine Memory Network grew out of an extensive assessment of state cultural resources and needs by the Cultural Affairs Council of Maine.
-In 1998, the Council, which includes the Maine Arts Commission, Maine Historical Society, Maine Historic Preservation Commission, Maine Humanities Council, Maine State Archives, Maine State Library, and Maine State Museum, identified the need for a state-wide online resource to increase the public's access to its own heritage.
-The following is a timeline of the dynamic ways Maine Memory has grown and evolved over the past decade.
+In 1998, the Council, which included the Maine Arts Commission, Maine Historical Society, Maine Historic Preservation Commission, Maine Humanities Council, Maine State Archives, Maine State Library, and Maine State Museum, identified the need for a state-wide online resource to increase the public's access to its own heritage.
+The following is a timeline of the dynamic ways Maine Memory has grown and evolved over the past two decades.

 The Maine Communities in the New Century initiative provided seed funding and further financial support came from the state legislature.
 After the needs assessment, a working prototype of the site was developed.
+See first site design.

 A grant from the U.S. Department of Commerce's Technology Opportunities Program enabled us to build a dynamic database and web user interface to expand our content and collections.

 A private foundation, Jane's Trust, provided funding to bring together schools and historical societies in three communities to collaborate, learn from each other, and create "mini-websites" within the Maine Memory Network.
 This effort built on continuing activity of the MHS Education Department to provide tools and resources through the Maine Memory Network to assist communities and schools around the state to study, celebrate, and share their local history.
+See pilot projects.

 Maine Historical Society secured another National Leadership Grant from the Institute of Museum and Library Services to carry out the Maine Community Heritage Project, a partnership between Maine Historical Society and the Maine State Library.
 The program, based on the 2005 pilot projects, fostered intensive, yearlong collaborations among historical societies, public libraries, and schools selected communities.
 Over the course of 2008-2010, 16 teams around the State participated in the program.
 Team members digitized 150 items in their historical collections, researched and wrote local histories, and built online exhibits and community websites within Maine Memory Network.
+Details of Grant.